New v Old Sovereigns - Which Are The Best Buy?

 Newly minted sovereigns are sovereigns which have been minted recently.
 We sell Best Value Newly Minted Sovereign which are selected from available stock dated between 2000 and now.
 There are investors who prefer a new coin, so newly minted sovereigns are their best choice.

 Recent modern sovereigns are issued with unlimited mintages and, on the whole, do not have the same collector interest as the older sovereigns.
 If you prefer this year's sovereign you can specify this date on your order.
-They are usually the same price as our choice newly minted sovereigns.

 What Is An Uncirculated Sovereign